Peer Community In

 HOW SHOULD I CITE A RECOMMENDED PREPRINT?

-When a preprint is recommended by a PCI, it can be cited using the reference mentioned on the PCI website with the recommendation.
+When a preprint is recommended by a PCI, it can be cited using the reference indicated on the PCI website.
 This reference indicates which version of the preprint has been peer-reviewed and recommended:

 Gallet R, Froissart R, Ravigné V. (2017) Things softly attained are long retained: Dissecting the impacts of selection regimes on polymorphism maintenance in experimental spatially heterogeneous environments. biorXiv, 100743, ver.
 4 peer-reviewed and recommended by Peer Community In Evolutionary Biology. https://doi.org/10.1101/100743